savob/savobajic.ca/content/projects/personal/esc/esc-v4.md

 <figure>
 <img src="/images/esc-v4-serial-to-udpi.jpg">
-<figcaption>Fig. 9 - My pyUPDI board with a standard USB-Serial converter</figcaption>
+<figcaption>My pyUPDI board with a standard USB-Serial converter</figcaption>
 </figure>

 Our time together was not meant to last, and I grew frustrated with the upload times that exceeded 30 seconds for code that